robertjanes/svg-font-to-js/readme.md

 Parses an SVG font to JS.

-Returns an JS array of glyph objects in the following format:
+Returns an array of glyph objects in the following format:

 ```javascript
 [